Ed Martin (American football)

-Ed Martin (born March 29, 1962) is a former American football linebacker in the United States Football League for the Los Angeles Express.
+Ed Martin (born March 29, 1962) is an American former football linebacker in the United States Football League (USFL) for the Los Angeles Express.
 He played college football at Indiana State University.

 Early years

 Martin attended Evanston Township High School, where he practiced football and basketball.
 As a senior, he received special mention All-State honors at defensive end.
 He also made the National Honor Society.

 He accepted a football scholarship from Division I-AA Indiana State University.
 As a junior, he led the team with 121 tackles (78 solo) and 15 tackles for loss.

 As a senior, he registered 2 interceptions.
 He was the runner-up for the Missouri Valley Conference Defensive Player of the Year (behind Terry Taylor).
-Martin contributed to the school's having its best record (9-4), it first playoff appearance, its first ever Top 10 Division I-AA National ranking (5th) and reaching the quarterfinals, losing to Southern Illinois University.
+Martin contributed to the school's having its best record (9–4), it first playoff appearance, its first ever Top 10 Division I-AA National ranking (5th) and reaching the quarterfinals, losing to Southern Illinois University.

 In 2009, he was inducted into the Indiana State University Athletics Hall of Fame.

 Professional career

 Los Angeles Express (USFL)

-Martin was selected by the Dallas Cowboys in the seventh round (193rd overall) of the 1984 NFL Draft.
-He also was selected by the Pittsburgh Maulers in the sixth round of the 1984 USFL Draft.
+Martin was selected by the Dallas Cowboys in the seventh round (193rd overall) of the 1984 NFL draft.
+He also was selected by the Pittsburgh Maulers in the sixth round of the 1984 USFL draft.

 On June 1, he opted to sign with the Los Angeles Express of the United States Football League, after the Maulers traded his rights.
 He was released on April 26, 1985.